Friday Fish Fries In Chicago

 2119 S. Halsted St. - Pilsen

-Pleasant House Pub's beer-battered fried fish (served with chips and homemade tartar sauce) is a neighborhood—and possibly even city-wide—favorite.
+Pleasant House Pub's beer-battered fried fish (served with triple-fried chips and homemade tartar sauce) is a neighborhood—and possibly even city-wide—favorite.
 Get your fix on Fridays during Lent!

 Duke Of Perth